 However proper scrutiny is oftentimes not implemented - for a variety of reasons - and expectations may be missed or fall through the cracks into the land of "Never Delivered".
 Modern executives live busy lives and may feel stressed to move projects forward but don't have the time to go over the details of every document that passes across their desk.
 While Providers may have existing relationships with Contractors, "trust" in what's been submitted is no reason to sign.
 This is especially true, and scary, when considering virtually all SOW's today have significant 'terms and conditions' that can affect delivery.
 When it comes to partnering with or hiring an outside Provider, time to review the SOW submitted is more important than a lot of other things.

-Wasted time, money and even legal battles can stem from misunderstandings an SOW's content.
+Wasted time, money and even legal battles can stem from misunderstandings of a SOW's content.
 We take this very seriously at Venuiti.
 We've seen a lot of what we call "Provider abuses" in our day, in many cases stepping in to solve a situation that resulted from poor documentation.
 But, we're also a Contractor too, and as such, we apply our own expectations to the SOW's we write to support our partners, they deserve no less than what we demand.
 So, we thought it would be good to share our checklist for how we evaluate SOW before we sign on the dotted line:

 What exactly are we getting?

 Often, Providers will list vague terms - example "social media integration".
-This could mean anything from adding social media buttons, to posting on social media, to reviewing social media content or simply just providing a social strategy.
+This could mean anything from adding social media buttons to posting on social media, to reviewing social media content or simply just providing a social strategy.
 In addition, to further this example, social media could refer to one social media platform or many of them.
 Now, one side may believe that social media integration means only one of these tasks whereas the other thinks it means all of them.
 Companies will sometimes sign such SOW's assuming the correct deliverable - we all know what happens when one Ass-U-Me's...
-A Contractor must always set strict standards on what is expected from SOW's (we even recommend forwarding an in-house template as a way to insure proper delivery of information) and to not sign anything until such standards are met.
+A Contractor must always set strict standards on what is expected from SOW's (we even recommend forwarding an in-house template as a way to ensure proper delivery of information) and to not sign anything until such standards are met.
 It will take a little more work up-front, but will alleviate major headaches in the future;

 What are the deadlines?